Tejaswa-Shrivastava/civicboost/src/prd.md

 **Success criteria**: Users earn points and unlock achievements that encourage continued use

 ### Leaderboard & Community Stats
-**What it does**: Shows community impact and top contributors
+**What it does**: Shows authenticated users' rankings and community impact with personalized stats
-**Why it matters**: Creates social motivation and demonstrates collective impact
+**Why it matters**: Creates social motivation and demonstrates collective impact with user recognition
-**Success criteria**: Users can see their contribution in context of community efforts
+**Success criteria**: Users can see their contribution and ranking in context of community efforts

 ## Design Direction